dougtoppin/dougtoppin.github.io/_posts/2018-06-02-aws-cloud9-and-pixelbook.md

 I am still not a pro at Cloud9 but am able to use it and would like to spend more time with it.
 I use Spot instances quite a bit now and at $0.02 to $0.06 an hour they are an excellent means of reducing compute related costs.

-While I am a dedicated Apple fan I would be willing to try an alternative to the MBP that lets me do what I need to more cheaply and with a longer battery life.
+While I am a dedicated Apple fan I would be willing to try an alternative to the MBP that lets me do what I need to just as effectively with an alternative.

+I am entirely willing to have less compute power and storage locally for that cheaper, lighter weight and longer battery life trifecta of doing everything in AWS if possible.

-I need to research a bit more on the PixelBook particulary around using a VPN with it.
+I need to research a bit more on the PixelBook particularly around using a VPN with it.

 More to come on this subject.